Baskaboo/baskaboo-core/The-Universe-As-A-Complex-Number.md

 **Flip and Flip-back are the same operation.
 Square and Root are the same operation.** The cycle is not four different moves; it is two moves, alternating.

-**What Square and Root actually do here.** Both cross the **horizontal axis** — the chaos/order boundary.
-Same motion, opposite directions, in different worlds:
+**What Square and Root actually do here.** Both act on the imaginary sign and occupy the two real-axis interaction stations: Square at `+a` and Root at `−a`.
+They are the same type of sign inversion, in opposite directions and with different Baskaboo functions:

 ```
-Square:  Mits → Klop      MATTER crosses from chaos into order
+Square:  Mits → Klop      MATTER
-Root:    Laram → Pits     IDEAS cross from order into chaos
+Root:    Laram → Pits     IDEAS
 ```
+Square carries the cycle from Mits toward Klop through Matter.
+Root carries the cycle from Laram toward Pits through Ideas.

 **They are not the arithmetic operations.** Squaring a first-quadrant number does not land it in the fourth; that was checked and it does not.
 In this diagram, both steps are performed by sign inversion of the imaginary part — complex conjugation. *(No contradiction with the central equation: the diagram fixes the four **values**; the squares appear only inside the equation.
 Two different things carry the same name.)*